FTBTeam/FTB-Materials/README.md

 ## Contributing

 Although this mod is not a 'true' open source mod, we do still accept contributions as long as you are willing to sign a contributor agreement.
 The contributor agreement is a simple agreement that provides FTB ownership over the code you have contributed.
-This is to ensure that we can continue to provide this code in a 'visible-source' state as well as holding the rights to change the license in the future freely.
+This is to ensure that we can continue to provide this code in a 'visible-source' state, as well as holding the rights to change the licence in the future freely.

 The contributor agreement is provided upon creating a pull request.
 If you have any questions, please contact us on our [Discord Server](https://go.ftb.team/discord) or via our email at `admin(at)feed-the-beast(dot)com`

-## License
+## Licence

 All rights reserved.
 We provide this source code in an 'as-is', 'visible-source' state for transparency and educational purposes.
 You may not use this code in any way, shape or form without our explicit permission.